Former title: White House chief of staff

 A White House official suggested that Gorka had been pushed out.
 "Sebastian Gorka did not resign, but I can confirm he no longer works at the White House," the official said in a statement to reporters.

-Steve Bannon was out as President Trump's controversial chief strategist, as of August 18.
+Steve Bannon was out as President Trump's controversial chief strategist as of Aug.
+18.

 "White House Chief of Staff John Kelly and Steve Bannon have mutually agreed today would be Steve's last day.
 We are grateful for his service and wish him the best," said White House Press Secretary Sarah Huckabee Sanders.

-The New York Times first reported that Trump has decided to remove Bannon, but that he was still deciding how to do so.
+The New York Times first reported that Trump had decided to remove Bannon but that he was still deciding how to do so.
 ABC News and NBC News later reported that Bannon was out, with ABC News saying he resigned two weeks ago.
 Bannon would not immediately confirm the reports to BuzzFeed News.

 Bannon has functioned as a tie between the administration and the nationalist faction in Trump's base.